Conducting Calibration with the SOLR (Unknown Thru) MethodApril 19, 2018

 - Low requirements to the Thru: reciprocity (satisfied by practically all passive devices), insertion loss less than 10 dB

-- Ease of execution: “with a click of a button” in PLANAR 804/1 VNA software
+- Ease of execution: “with a click of a button” in Full-Size 804/1 VNA software

 - Ability to assess the quality of the performed calibration.